 Early signs typically begin at night which can be in part due to sleeping with bent wrists.

 If you feel like you need to shake out your hands in the morning you may want to begin researching what is carpal tunnel syndrome.
-As the condition progresses you may begin to experience carpal tunnel syndrome symptoms during the day as well.
+As the condition progresses you may begin to experience symptoms during the day as well.

 Initially, they may come and go but over time they will progress and become more frequent.

-There are a few main carpal tunnel syndrome symptoms that you should look out for.
+There are a few main symptoms that you should look out for.
 The first is numbness.

 You may notice that you have difficulty holding objects and they often end up falling out of your hand.
 This can be due to the numbness in your hand.

-Other carpal tunnel syndrome symptoms include tingling and numbness that will feel like an electric shock.
+Other symptoms include tingling and numbness that will feel like an electric shock.
 You will begin to notice numbness and tingling in your hand and fingers (thumb, index, middle, and ring finger).
 However, the pinkie or little finger will not experience any numbness or tingling.

 You may still be wondering what is carpal tunnel syndrome and how it is caused.
 The scientific reason is that there is pressure being placed on the median nerve which provides nerve signals to your hands and fingers except for the little finger.